-- b) In instances where the generator application would require extended periods of operation, the frequency of overhaul for natural gas engines is typically higher than for diesel engines. - 4.2 Natural gas is the preferred fuel for City installations where: - Natural gas is available; - The availability, cost, and size differential of the natural gas generator compared to the diesel generator are acceptable. - 4.2.1 If the generator is an emergency generator, ensure that natural gas is acceptable as per CSA C282 and the AHJ. - 4.3 Where diesel fuel is selected: - 4.3.1 Provide a day tank for fuel within the generator room. - 4.3.2 Comply with CSA C282 for fuel and piping requirements.
+- b) In instances where the generator application would require extended periods of operation, the frequency of overhaul for natural gas engines is typically higher than for diesel engines. - c) Comply with CSA B149.1 - 4.2 Natural gas is the preferred fuel for City installations where: - a) Natural gas is available; - b) The availability, cost, and size differential of the natural gas generator compared to the diesel generator are acceptable. - c) If the generator is an emergency generator, ensure that natural gas is acceptable as per CSA C282 and the Authority Having Jurisdiction (AHJ). - 4.3 Where diesel fuel is selected: - a) Provide a day tank for fuel within the generator room. - b) Comply with CSA C282 for fuel and piping requirements.